 At Home tree school we offer a bespoke environment that caters to individual needs during exams.
-Not only do we offer exams to our long term students but we also transfer exams for students who have been admitted to hospital.
-Students have individual rooms available or we can administer the exams at the hospital itself.
 Our key aim is to reduce the anxiety the process can create and give the student the best opportunity to continue with exams in extenuating circumstances.